Apple says claim that it reduced accuracy of Face ID to meet demand is “completely false”

 GuestReady, a service for Airbnb hosts to manage their property, raises $3M

 A Bloomberg report today made claims that Apple had reduced its requirements from suppliers on the accuracy level of Face ID.
-Apple has issued a statement stating that the report is “completely false” and saying that it expects Face ID to be the new gold standard of facial authentication.
+Apple has issued a statement stating that the report is “completely false” and that it expects Face ID to be the new gold standard of facial authentication.

 The statement from Apple: